-The project contains some flexibility with respect to on-site building designs and energy use to be consistent with environmental and social values.
+The project contains some flexibility with respect to on-site building designs and energy use to be consistent with broad environmental and social values.
 For example, the ability to use renewable sources of electric power, where feasible, coupled with energy-efficient building designs might limit the overall carbon footprint of the project.
-In addition, there may be potential for the site to provide areas for re-forestation and/or agricultural uses, both of which are aspirations for the community.
-In this case, the APM Project may have a substantial positive influence on the Natural Environment in Huron-Kinloss.

-7.2.7 Summary of APM and its Implications for Huron-Kinloss
+7.2.7 Summary of APM and its Implications for South Bruce

-Based on the foregoing discussion and assessment, the APM Project has the potential to be a fit for the community of Huron-Kinloss.
-The APM Project has the potential to enable the aspirations of many community residents and through this, foster well-being.
-Based on discussions with community officials and residents, it is felt that the APM Project would generate desired population and economic growth and provide the Township with the human and fiscal resources necessary to shape its future and well-being.
+Based on the foregoing discussion, the APM Project has potential to be a good fit for the community of South Bruce.
+The APM Project has potential to enable the aspirations of the community, and through this, foster well-being, as South Bruce defines it.

+The APM Project is in line with the values and objectives of the community as the NWMO has come to understand them through working with the community, including review of the recent Corporate Strategic Plan (Miller, Dickinson, Blais, 2014) and has the ability to enable many of the goals set out by the community.
+Based on discussions with community officials and residents, it is felt that the APM Project would generate population and economic growth and provide the Municipality with the human and fiscal resources to shape its future and well-being in keeping with its plan.

-Huron-Kinloss is well suited to take on additional growth.
-It has a desire for managed growth and has a good complement of municipal services and transportation infrastructure to support this objective.
-Its residents are familiar with nuclear projects and possess some of the skills that would be required for the implementation and operation of the APM Project.
-The existing transportation networks are suitable for the APM Project, with direct access to highway resources and access to air and marine resources within the broader region.
+South Bruce has a strong desire to realize business diversification and growth and to secure the fiscal resources necessary to develop, maintain and improve infrastructure and services.
+South Bruce already has strong economic ties to an existing nuclear site in the region and as such many of its households are familiar with the nuclear industry.
+Moreover components of the labour force in the Municipality already have some of the skills that would be required for the implementation and operation of the APM Project while providing opportunity for others to aspire to.
+With respect to infrastructure, the existing transportation networks are suitable for the APM Project, with direct access to highway resources and access to air and marine resources within the broader region.

 The project can be developed in a manner that would not compromise the environment.
-Effective mitigation would ensure the quality of the natural environment is maintained and where desired and as appropriate municipal revenues derived from the project could be directed to fund environmental initiatives such as reforestation, shoreline management, and sustainable agriculture.
+Effective mitigation would ensure the quality of the natural environment is maintained and where desired and as appropriate municipal revenues derived from the project could be directed to fund environmental initiatives such as reforestation and sustainable agriculture.

-Based on engagement to date, many residents appear to see positive implications for the community as result of project implementation and a few expressed a broader view and endorsed the project as a means of safeguarding the interests of society and the environment through the proper long term management of used nuclear fuel.
+Based on engagement to date, some individuals have expressed opposition to the project.
+More often residents indicated they see positive implications for the community as result of project implementation and a few expressed a broader view and endorsed the project as a means of safeguarding the interests of society, as well as the local community, through the proper long term management of used nuclear fuel.
+For many, the project fits well with their aspirations and plans.